Scroll To See More Images

 Amino Acids + B5

-I’ll admit this serum is new to me…but I’ve already added it to my cart based on love it’s getting on Reddit.
+I’ll admit this serum is new to me…but I’ve already added it to my cart based on the sheer amount of love it’s getting over on Reddit.
 When responding to a favorite The Ordinary thread, one fan suggested this skin-enhancing serum to a The Ordinary newbie.
 “I find it to be a great hydration booster and I use it to help with barrier repair.
 It absorbs in fast and I haven’t had any redness or unpleasant burning when applying it.”

 Alpha Arbutin 2% + HA